 The bad news here is that, if you have Android technology (like a Samsung phone or tablet, for instance), you’re unfortunately not going to be able to connect your mobile technology to the P-115 or P-125.

-And below, please take a moment to view some of the best-selling Yamaha digital pianos currently on sale on Amazon:
+And below, please take a moment to view some of the best-selling digital pianos currently on sale online:

 Mobile Technology and Yamaha Pianos

 Although both the Yamaha P-115 and P-125 can connect to an iPhone or iPad, it’s not exactly an “apples to apples” comparison.